-Chinese power battery giant CATL is analyzing two locations in Poland for a possible battery plant of up to 2 billion euros, according to a report in Polish newspaper Puls Biznesu today.
+Chinese power battery giant Contemporary Amperex Technology Co Ltd (CATL) is analyzing two locations in Poland for a possible battery plant of up to 2 billion euros, according to a report in Polish newspaper Puls Biznesu today.

 The Tesla and NIO supplier looked at sites in Jawor and Gorzow Wielkopolski in western Poland, the report said, adding that most of the factory's output would be shipped to Germany, where Tesla has a factory.